liqotech/liqo/docs/pages/User/Configure/scheduling.md

 ### Scheduling a pod in a remote cluster using the 'liqo.io/enabled' label

-First, you need to configure a Kubernetes namespace that spans also across foreign clusters, which can be achieved by setting the `liqo.io/enabled=true label`, as follows (which refers to namespace `test-liqo`):
+First, you need to configure a Kubernetes namespace that spans also across foreign clusters, which can be achieved by setting the `liqo.io/enabled=true` label, as follows (which refers to namespace `liqo-demo`):

 ```
-# Create a new namespace named 'test-liqo'
+# Create a new namespace named 'liqo-demo'
-kubectl create ns test-liqo
+kubectl create namespace liqo-demo
 # Associate the 'liqo.io/enabled' label to the above namespace
-kubectl label ns test-liqo liqo.io/enabled=true
+kubectl label namespace liqo-demo liqo.io/enabled=true
 ```

 Second, you need to start a pod whose specification includes the `nodeSelector` tag set to `virtual-node`, as follows: